GarrettF24/fitness-app/README.md

 #### MVP

-- Make it so users can view, update, and post workouts
+- Users can view, update, and post workouts
 - Have all the components rendering correctly
 - Mobile Friendly Site
 - Style with CSS